-Into the future, the maintenance of smart washing machines. advanced involved in sorting and folding linen, and AVs will be required.
-The impact of this on the workforce is difficult to quantify but may include demand for basic troubleshooting and maintenance as well as engineering specialist or maintenance workforce.
+Into the future, the maintenance of smart washing machines, advanced robotics involved in sorting and folding linen, and AVs will be required.
+The impact of this on the workforce is difficult to quantify but may demand for include basic level troubleshooting and maintenance as well as engineering specialist maintenance or workforce.
 In addition the management workforce will be required in the future to more rapidly assess the potential benefits of emerging technologies and support their implementation.
 This will significantly change the management role of commercial laundries compared to what was required ten years ago.